How Taylor Swift helped my son with autism get a service dog

 July 26, 2018

 This guest post is written by Allison Hill.
-Allison has her Master’s in Special Education and Elementary Education and is passionate about sharing her faith and hope with other autism parents through her blog.
+Allison has her Master’s in Special Education and Elementary Education and is passionate about sharing her faith and hope with other autism parents through her blog, 'Jacob's Journey Through Autism'.
 Allison’s youngest son, Jacob, was diagnosed with autism at 15 months and currently attends ABA full-time.
 Allison and her husband reside in Houston, TX with their 3 wonderful children.

 It’s been about a month since Jacob received his service dog, Reid, and man our lives have changed!
 Immediately, Jacob’s elopement has stopped in public while he is tethered to the dog.
 My husband and I are the handlers of Jacobs dog, so we give him commands through his leash to help Jacob maintain a calm walking pace and increase self-control.
 If Jacob tries to dash away, we signal the dog to halt and we verbally tell Jacob to slow down, grab his handle, and we can all walk over to what he wants.
 Instead of creating a negative association with the dog by simply anchoring and preventing Jacob from getting what he wants, Reid is now the positive facilitator allowing Jacob to get to where he wants when he shows self-control.
 He has been able to walk in grocery stores, cross busy streets, and do all kinds of things that he could never do before without us holding him.
 Jacob is 8 now.
 I can tell that he is so pleased with his dog and so proud that he finally has independence from us.
 He enjoys tethering and enjoys telling onlookers “Jacobs dog!”.
 It’s been amazing to see him walking on his own safely.